seanturner/draft-mtis-lamps-8410-ku-clarifications/draft-ietf-lamps-8410-ku-clarifications.md

   encipherOnly; and
   decipherOnly.
 ~~~

+If the keyUsage extension is present in a CRL issuer certificate that
+indicates id-Ed25519 or id-Ed448 in SubjectPublicKeyInfo, then the
+keyUsage extension MUST contain:

+~~
+  cRLSign;
+~~

+and zero or more of the following:

+~~
+  nonRepudiation; and
+  digitalSignature;
+~~

+and the following MUST NOT be present:

+~~
+  keyEncipherment;
+  dataEncipherment;
+  keyAgreement;
+  encipherOnly; and
+  decipherOnly;
+~~

+and if the CRL issuer is also a certification authority, then the
+keyUsage extension MUST also contain:

+~~
+  keyCertSign.
+~~

 If the keyUsage extension is present in a certification authority
 certificate that indicates id-Ed25519 or id-Ed448 in